monero-ecosystem/promo-video/ringct.md

 ## 4) – Ring Signatures Transaction

-All the newly created monero are non-RCT and firstly reside in outputs with visible amount, so everyone can see the supply.
+All the newly created monero firstly reside in outputs with visible amount, so everyone can see the supply.
-First time a newly created monero is moved, that transaction converts it to RCT.
+First time a newly created monero is moved, that transaction creates outputs with masked amounts.
 Similarly, any old output must be converted to RCT first after which it can be combined in a ring signature with any other RCT output.
 Consequently, transactions no longer have to be broken down into different denominations as before.
 This means that your wallet is free to pick ring partners from all RCT outputs, significantly improving privacy.